AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/hide-a-salesforce-field-from-the-marketo-sync.md

 >
 >**Admin Permissions Required**

 Not every field in Salesforce is useful for Marketing.
 You can optimize the sync performance by including only fields that you need.
-Here's how you can hide a field from Marketo.
+Here's how you can hide a field from Marketo Engage.

-1. Click your name menu and select **Setup**.
+1. Click your name menu and select **[!UICONTROL Setup]**.

    ![](assets/image2015-6-30-15-3a11-3a23.png)

-1. Enter **profiles** in the search bar and click **Profiles** under **Manage Users**.
+1. Enter "profiles" in the search bar and click **[!UICONTROL Profiles]** under **[!UICONTROL Manage Users]**.

    ![](assets/image2015-6-30-15-3a12-3a46.png)